jettblu/bluWeb/blog/epsilonCoverage.md

 But how?
 How can we learn from data that may not fit on a single computer?
 How can we tweak millions of parameters and expect any sort of improvement?

 This idea of machine learning at scale is the focus of a course I’m taking at Carnegie Mellon.
 For a recent homework problem, we examined grid search, a technique for selecting the best algorithm settings from a range of options.
-Once you get past some of the logical jargon, the solution involves nothing more than a dash of insight and some simple algebra.
+Once you get past some of the math jargon, the solution involves nothing more than a dash of insight and some simple algebra.

 | **Epsilon Coverage Problem Statement**                                                                |
 | :---------------------------------------------------------------------------------------------------- |